vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Create a record

-Creating a new record is done through a POST call to /public-api/v1/lists/items.
-The sample code shows how to construct a body with the name of the list and the actual data to be added.
-The strcuture is so simple that it can be cosidered as self-explainary.
-When the call is succesful we can read the ID of the record from the JSON that is returned in the response.
+To create a record, we send a `POST` request to the `/public-api/v1/lists/items` endpoint.
+The code example shows how to construct a body with the name of the list and the actual data to be added.
+If the call succeeds, we read the ID of the record from the response body's JSON string.

 {% highlight python %}
 # create a new record